danvet/danvet.github.io/_drafts/upstream-too-little-too-late.md

   general purpose GPU compute hill.
 Anything and everything that matters runs on top of it, often exclusively.

-Together these are a huge software moat around the high margin hardware business.
+Together these create a huge software moat around the high margin hardware business.
 All an open stack would achieve is filling in that moat and inviting competition to eat the nice surplus.
 In other words, stupid to even attempt, vendor lock-in just pays too well.